Walfred-MA/PATs/README.md

 After Snakemake completes, run:

 cat tempfolder/*_bfixpartitions{small,large}.list | sed 's/$/_kmatrix.txt/' | sort -u > allpartitions.list
+Then each line will be each compiled matrix

 Then concatenate all matrices: xargs -a allpartitions.list -I {} bash -c '[[ -f "{}" ]] && cat "{}"' > All_matrix.txt